raymondEhlers/aliceDockerCVMFS/README.md

     $ lsa -> "ls -lhXFa --color=auto" # Same as lsl, but includes all files.
     ```

+ - The ALICE OCDB is also available.
+It is in the `/cvmfs/alice-ocdb.cern.ch/` directory.

  - If you are using Mac OS X and are not planning to use `startDocker.sh` for a while, consider running `docker-machine stop $vmName` to save battery life.
 You will need to replace `vmName` with the name of your VM - it is almost always `default`.
 It will automatically start when you run `startDocker.sh`, but it takes a few seconds to start, so it is usually left running.

  - If you are using Mac OS X and you seem to be short of RAM, you can check the memory usage in _Activity Monitor_.
 Switch to the memory tab and look for the process `VBoxHeadless`. **Only if you are not running the VM** and you need more memory, you can stop the VM with `docker-machine stop $vmName` (as above, you will need to replace `vmName` with the name of your VM - it is almost always `default`).
 It will be started next time you run the `startDocker.sh` script.